Adequate & Equitable Funding

 • Percentage of children and adults with health insurance

-• Percent of food-secure residents
+• Percentage of food-secure residents